iskconpress/index/README.md

 # index

-This is the repository for all of Srila Prabhupada's correspondence.
+Really, it is a digital index, paving the way for a new era!